npfernandes/ensemblify/docs/source/cli.md

        -h, --help              show this help message and exit -trj, --trajectory      Path to trajectory file (.xtc).
        -top, --topology        Path to topology file (.pdb).
-       -tid, --trajectoryid    Prefix identifier for trajectory file.
+       -tid, --trajectoryid    Name to give reweighted trajectory file(s) in created reweighting figures.
-       -exp, --expdata         Path to experimental SAXS data file (.dat).
+       -exp, --expdata         Path to experimental data file (.dat).
+       -expt, --exptype        Type of provided experimental data.
        -out, --outputdir       (Optional) Path to output directory.
 Defaults to current working directory.
        -tht, --theta           (Optional) List of values to try as the theta parameter in BME.
-Defaults to [1, 10, 20, 50, 75, 100, 200, 400, 750, 1000, 5000, 10000]
+Defaults to [1, 10, 20, 50, 75, 100, 200, 400, 750, 1000, 5000, 10000].
+       -csaxs, --calcsaxs      (Optional) Path to file (.dat) with calculated SAXS profiles for each conformer in the ensemble.
+Defaults to None.
        -cmx, --contactmatrix   (Optional) Path to calculated contact matrix file (.csv).
 Defaults to None.
        -dmx, --distancematrix  (Optional) Path to calculated distance matrix file (.csv).
 Defaults to None.
        -ssf, --ssfrequency     (Optional) Path to calculated secondary structure frequency matrix file (.csv).
 Defaults to None.